2026 Editor's Pick: Best Value

 Honest methodology, the tradeoffs most comparison sites skip, and the buying questions that actually matter.

-The ranking favors platforms that match the operational reality of independent practices (1 to 5 providers) over enterprise feature breadth that most independent practices never use.
-Platforms designed for hospital systems or 10+ provider chains were intentionally weighted lower for the independent-practice use case, even though they may be excellent for their target segment.
+The ranking deliberately favors platforms that match the operational reality of independent practices (1 to 5 providers) over enterprise feature breadth.
+Platforms designed for hospital systems or 10+ provider chains were weighted lower for the independent-practice use case even though they may be excellent for their target segment, which is exactly why Eyefinity still ranks well for multi-location groups.
+For broader clinical-standards context, practitioners can reference guidance from the American Optometric Association (AOA) and the American Academy of Ophthalmology (AAO), and billing rules from the Centers for Medicare & Medicaid Services (CMS).

 A persistent pattern across the optometry software market is opaque pricing.
-RevolutionEHR publishes a "starting at" price; the actual price most practices pay is meaningfully higher once add-ons are included.
+RevolutionEHR publishes a “starting at” price, but the actual price most practices pay is meaningfully higher once add-ons are included.
 Eyefinity and Compulink generally do not publish pricing at all and require sales-team conversations to get a quote.
 MaximEyes is custom-quote-only.

-The reason consolidated platforms like Jelo win on TCO is that the integration tax is eliminated.
+The reason consolidated platforms like Jelo win on total cost of ownership is that the integration tax is eliminated.
 One database, one user interface, one support team, one training curve.
-Per Optometry Times reporting on practice software stacks, the typical independent practice in 2026 pays $580 to $850/month across the full stack.
-A consolidated platform at $200/month flat saves $4,500 to $7,800/year while also reducing the operational drag from tool-switching.
+Industry reporting on practice software stacks suggests the typical independent practice in 2026 pays $580 to $850/month across the full stack.
+A consolidated platform at $200/month flat keeps roughly $4,500 to $7,800/year in the practice while also reducing the operational drag from tool-switching.
+This is the core argument for treating EHR and optical practice management as one system rather than a set of integrations.

 Every comparison roundup talks about how easy switching is.
 The honest reality is that switching optometry software has real costs even when migration is free.
 Staff need to be retrained.
 Workflows need to be rebuilt.
-Patient-facing collateral (paper forms, email templates, online portal links) need to be updated.
+Patient-facing collateral (paper forms, email templates, online portal links) needs to be updated.
 The first 2 to 4 weeks on the new platform are slower than the steady-state baseline as the team builds new muscle memory.

 For practices with 10+ years on the same platform, these costs are real and worth weighing against the savings.
 A practice paying $700/month on a legacy platform that is “almost worth switching” probably is not worth switching unless the team is also unhappy with the platform's clinical or operational fit.
 A practice paying $1,000+/month and feeling the bottom-line pressure is almost certainly worth switching.